Don McDiarmid: Pre-War tennis career

 In October 1935, playing for Nepean High School, McDiarmid won singles matches in straight sets against Commerce High School and Ottawa University, and was reported as an outstanding player.
-From 1938 onward, McDiarmid won the Ottawa open (now the National Capital Tennis Association City Championships) five times—1938, 1941, and 1946-48 (the tournament was suspended from 1942-1945).
+From 1938 onward, McDiarmid won the Ottawa open (now the National Capital Tennis Association City Championships) five times—1938, 1941, and 1946-48 (the tournament was suspended from 1942 to 1945).

-By October 1939, McDiarmid was ranked the province’s number one men’s player by the Ontario Tennis Association.
-By 1940, he was the country’s top amateur men's player, winning numerous titles at the city, provincial, regional, and national levels.
+By October 1939, McDiarmid was ranked the province's number one men's player by the Ontario Tennis Association.
+By 1940, he was the country's top amateur men's player, winning numerous titles at the city, provincial, regional, and national levels.

 In August 1939, McDiarmid won his second Eastern Ontario Championships at the Rideau Lawn Tennis Club in Ottawa.
-McDiarmid defeated Montrealer Lewis Duff 3-6, 2-6, 6-3, 6-1, 7-5.
-He also won the men’s doubles title paired with Ottawa’s Eddie O’Hara.
+McDiarmid defeated Montrealer Lewis Duff.
+He also won the men's doubles title paired with Ottawa's Eddie O’Hara.

-In early July 1940, McDiarmid won both the singles and doubles titles at the Quebec open men’s singles championship, in Montreal.
-In the singles final, he played Phil Pearson of Montreal, winning the singles title 6-3, 6-4, 6-2.
-McDiarmid and partner Lewis Duff won the men’s doubles 6-1, 6-2, 3-6, 8-6.
+In early July 1940, McDiarmid won both the singles and doubles titles at the Quebec open men's singles championship, in Montreal.
+In the singles final, he played Phil Pearson of Montreal, winning the singles title.
+McDiarmid and partner Lewis Duff won the men's doubles.

 In late July 1940, McDiarmid won the Canadian National Championships (renamed the Canadian Open in 1968, today known as the Rogers Cup), played in Quebec City.
-The 24-year-old from Ottawa defeated Montrealer Lewis Duff in straight sets, 6–1, 7–5, 6–2.
-McDiarmid teamed up with Duff in the men’s doubles, losing in the final 11-9, 6-3, 6-3.
+The 24-year-old from Ottawa defeated Montrealer Lewis Duff in straight sets.
+McDiarmid teamed up with Duff in the men's doubles, losing in the final.

-In June 1941, the Canadian Lawn Tennis Association named McDiarmid the number one men’s player in Canada for 1940.
+In June 1941, the Canadian Lawn Tennis Association named McDiarmid the number one men's player in Canada for 1940.
 The association also announced its unanimous decision to suspend Dominion (Canadian) championship tennis tournaments because of the Second World War.
-Given the suspension, McDiarmid held the men’s singles title until 1946.
+Given the suspension, McDiarmid held the men's singles title until 1946.

-After winning the Canadian National Championships in 1940 (founded in 1881, the Canadian Open is the third oldest tennis championship after Wimbledon, 1877, and the U.S. Open, 1880), McDiarmid played his first U.S. National Championships (renamed the U.S. Open in 1968) tennis tournament at Forrest Hills, where he lost in the second round to New Yorker Charles Mattman 7-5, 6-4, 9-7.
+After winning the Canadian National Championships in 1940 (founded in 1881, the Canadian Open is the third oldest tennis championship after Wimbledon, 1877, and the U.S. Open, 1880), McDiarmid played his first U.S. National Championships (renamed the U.S. Open in 1968) tennis tournament at Forrest Hills, where he lost in the second round to New Yorker Charles Mattman.